 How to Prevent Bad Breath in Dogs

-With lack of proper dental care being the primary cause of halitosis, one of the best ways to prevent bad breath, or at least make your dog’s breath as pleasant as possible, is to take measures to keep your dog’s mouth clean.
+The primary cause of halitosis is a lack of proper dental care.
+One of the best ways to prevent bad breath, or at least make your dog’s breath as pleasant as possible, is to take measures to keep your dog’s mouth clean.
 By choosing healthy foods and getting consistent dental cleanings, the amount of bacteria and plaque buildup will be reduced.

 The smell of your dog’s breath can be used as a gauge to determine your dog’s overall health.
 So, along with dental care, it is important to maintain your dog’s health in all other aspects of his life, including his diet, exercise routine, and more.